Staff / Faculty Email

 Dental Assisting Program Information

 New students must complete the New Student Orientation and meet with the program director before registering for classes.
-Currently students are being accepted into the Dental Assisting program to take their prerequisite courses for Fall Semester 2013.
+Currently students are being accepted into the Dental Assisting program to take their prerequisite courses for Summer Semester 2016.

 All dental assisting students are accepted into the Dental Assisting program to begin their pre-requisite classes.
-Lanier Technical College uses a first-come, first serve process to admit 21 students into dental assisting occupational courses each fall.
+Lanier Technical College uses a first-come, first serve process to admit 21 students into dental assisting occupational courses each summer.
 All perspective students must attend a 45 minute laboratory observation on campus before gaining acceptance into dental assisting occupational classes.
 Students should sign-up for an observation time on the observation sign-up sheet which is located outside of the Dental Assisting classroom (room 372).
 Following the observation period students must complete a dental assisting occupational application form.
-The application for dental assisting occupational classes may be submitted once a student is one semester away from being pre-requisite complete.
 To submit an application for occupational courses the student must complete the application that they receive from the dental assisting program director on the day that he or she attends the laboratory observation.
 Once the form is completed the student will e-mail or fax the form to the program director.

 Change of Program Students